-- Similarly, an academic researcher or artist would need to demonstrate that he or she has also been involved in using research or art to address a significant social problem with demonstrated effects.
+- Similarly, an academic researcher or fine artist would need to demonstrate that he or she has also been involved in using research or art to address a significant social problem with demonstrated effects.

 Q: Can the candidate have received recognition or honors in his or her local community or field?

-A: Yes, but in general we are looking for individuals who have not already been widely recognized outside of their geographic regions or fields for the encore work described in their applications.
+A: Yes, but in general we are looking for individuals who have not been widely recognized outside of their geographic regions or fields for the encore work described in their applications.

 Q: Can more than one nomination be submitted for a single individual?